survival-lumc/ValidationCompRisks/Prediction_CSC.md

 The steps taken in this file are:
-1. To develop a competing risks prediction model using the cause specific hazards approach;
-2. To assess the performance of the model in terms of calibration, discrimination and overall prediction error; We calculate the apparent (not the true internal) validation and the external validation;
-3. To assess the potential clinical utility the model using decision curve analysis;
+1. To develop a competing risks prediction model using the cause specific hazards approach.
+2. To assess the performance of the model in terms of calibration, discrimination and overall prediction error.
+We calculate the apparent (not the true internal) validation and the external validation.
+3. To assess the potential clinical utility the model using decision curve analysis.

 ### Installing and loading packages and import data